eonil/misc/tech-notes/Unicode.md

 In my opinion,

-- **UTF-16 is deprecated**.
+- **UTF-16 has been deprecated**.
 Tech politics around big corporates is the only reason UTF-16 has not been formaly deprecated yet.
 - Therefore, *Surrogate Pairs* are also deprecated.
 - You should not use Surrogate Pairs.
 - Unicode committee defined a new term *Unicode Scalar Values*.
-Which is actually just Unicode Code Points excepting Surrogate Pairs.
+Which is actually just Unicode Code Points except Surrogate Pairs.
 - Which means *Unicode Scalar Values* are a newer version of *Unicode Code Point*.
 - You should not use concept of *Unicode Code Point* unless you're dealing with UTF-16.